A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Overview of Retrieval-Augmented Generation

 \section{Overview of Retrieval-Augmented Generation}

-Retrieval-Augmented Generation (RAG) has emerged as a powerful paradigm that combines the internal knowledge of Large Language Models (LLMs) with external knowledge to enhance generation quality.
-By integrating retrieval mechanisms into the generation pipeline, RAG addresses the limitations of traditional sequence-to-sequence frameworks, particularly in scenarios requiring extensive domain knowledge.
+RAG has emerged as a powerful paradigm by integrating retrieval mechanisms into the generation pipeline, RAG addresses the limitations of traditional sequence-to-sequence frameworks, particularly in scenarios requiring extensive domain knowledge.
 This section presents a comprehensive overview of RAG, discussing its core components: \textbf{retrieval} from external knowledge sources, \textbf{generation} with both internal and external knowledge, and the critical process of \textbf{knowledge integration} that bridges these elements.